brian-ogilvie/mars-rescue/README.md

 Given the small screen and lack of physical keyboard on mobile devices, responsiveness requires a signifigant redesign.
 In order to maximize the play space, the game console is moved to the side, rather than on top.
 Also, a virtual set of arrows appears in the console to give the user the ability to control the ship.

 ### The Future
 The next version of this game will have a more dramatic ending, with the ship safely landing on Mars to rescue the stranded scientist.
-Also, I expect that converting my play space to a JS Canvas and using requestAnimationFrame in place of setInterval and setTimeout will have a marked impact on smoothness and performance.
+Also, I expect that converting my play space to a JS Canvas will have a marked impact on smoothness and performance.